 One of the things you must do to make your website faster to is to enable WordPress Gzip compression.
 It is a crucial aspect because simply put, if you want your website to be faster, the size of the pages you need to serve to your visitors needs to be smaller.

-Here is what the warning looks like on GTMetrix:
+Here is what the Enable Gzip Compression warning looks like on GTMetrix:

-Let's take you through the whole process of checking whether this function is enabled on your site.
+Let's take you through the whole process of checking whether the enable Gzip compression function is enabled on your site.
 We'll then show you 3 ways of enabling or disabling it as necessary.

 - Enable WordPress Gzip compression via .htaccess files

 - Enabling it via a WordPress Gzip compression plugin

 - Compressing files across your websites using your hosting CPanel settings.

 Before you actually go and do any changes, you probably want to check whether your site's enable Gzip compression feature is already enabled for your WordPress site.